robpomeroy/BrightOS/README.md

 with a good track record and long-term prospects.
 At the same time, to give end users a degree of choice, it is helpful to select operating systems from more than one family of Linux.
-This playbook therefore targets Ubuntu, based on Debian, and Oracle Linux, based on Red Hat.
+This playbook therefore targets Ubuntu, based on Debian, and AlmaLinux, based on Red Hat.
 It may run on other related distros, but I have not tested that.

 ## Accessibility guidelines